facebesidewyj/random-hex-color/README.md

 # random-hex-color
-A tool that can generate random hexadecimal colors.
+a tool that can generate random hexadecimal colors